mrwilljackson/tappr/docs/api/endpoints/reviews.md

 ### Foreign Key Relationship

-The `brewUuid` field in the reviews table references the `brew_uuid` field in the beers table, establishing a relationship between reviews and the beers they are for.
+The `api_brew_uuid` field in the reviews table references the `api_brew_uuid` field in the brews table, establishing a relationship between reviews and the brews they are for.